XIDA/videoresizer/README.md

 Video Resizer
 ============

-Resize Videos from right click menu using ffmpeg
+Convert and resize videos from right click menu using ffmpeg

 This is just a simple Windows gui for ffmpeg to convert videos from the file explorer right click menu.